juniemariam/SyncWell/README.md

 ## 📱 Overview

-**SyncWell** is an Android application designed to assist women in tracking their menstrual cycles, monitoring health metrics, and accessing personalized insights.
-By leveraging intuitive interfaces and reliable data storage, SyncWell aims to promote proactive health management and awareness.
+SyncWell is a wellness-focused mobile application designed to empower women by delivering personalized health recommendations based on their menstrual cycle.
+The application helps users track their cycle, understand which phase they are in (Menstrual, Follicular, Ovulatory, Luteal), and receive scientifically backed recommendations for diet, exercise, and self-care using a Retrieval-Augmented Generation (RAG) AI model.
+The project blends mobile health (mHealth), AI-driven personalization, and intuitive Android design to provide phase-aware support that helps women stay active, informed, and mindful of their body’s needs across the month.

 ---

 ## ✨ Features

+- **Cycle Phase Detection**: Users log their menstrual cycles via a calendar, and SyncWell identifies their current phase (Menstrual, Follicular, Ovulatory, or Luteal).
+- **AI-Powered Guidance**: A chatbot offers phase-specific wellness tips using a RAG system with ChromaDB for retrieval and an open-source LLM or Gemini Pro for responses.
 - **User Profile Management**: Input and update personal details such as name, age, weight, and height.
 - **BMI Calculation**: Automatic computation of Body Mass Index based on user inputs.
 - **Menstrual Cycle Logging**: Record start and end dates of menstrual periods.